peaking-development/peak/doc/events.md

 So register a table with a queue method and it'll work!
 SOON!
 -------------------------------------------------------------
-So this is still a problem because permissions work based on the current thread
+So this is still a problem because permissions work based on the current thread I have to implment it in the eventemitter

 __Events for Drivers:__